iitis/dynamics-benchmark/README.md

 A framework for benchmarking different approaches to solving quantum dynamics problems, with a focus on comparing quantum annealing and classical methods.

+This work was supported by:

+The National Science Center (NCN), Poland, under Project No. 2020/38/E/ST3/00269 (F.H, B.G)

 ## Overview